 Making the best coffee is simple!
 Follow these steps to get started.

-1. Start by filling the bottom chamber with water up to the fill line.
+- Fill the bottom with water up to the fill line.

-2. Add finely ground coffee to the middle chamber, filling it up to just below the rim.
+- Add coarse ground coffee to the middle chamber, filling it just below the rim.

 Moka Pot vs Espresso Maker

-Common misconception is that a moka pot is an espresso maker.
-Unfortunately, that is untrue as the amount of pressure produced during the brew process is too low to be considered espresso.
+A common misconception is that a moka pot is an espresso maker.
+Unfortunately, that is untrue, as the amount of pressure produced during the brew process is too low to be considered espresso.
 While a moka pot might produce 1 to 2 bar of pressure, espresso standards dictate about 9 bar or higher.
-However that shouldn’t dissuade its use, as moka pots make some of the best tasting coffee.
+However, that shouldn’t dissuade its use, as moka pots make some of the best-tasting coffee.

-The resulting coffee from a moka pot is similar in taste and texture to espresso, but it’s not quite the same due to the lower pressure and different brewing method.
+The coffee from a moka pot is similar to espresso, but it’s not quite the same due to the lower pressure and different brewing methods.
 The moka pot is a great option for those who want to make espresso-style coffee at home without investing in a more expensive espresso machine.
 It’s also small, compact, and portable, making it a great option for travel or camping.

 How To Clean a Moka Pot